Are you locked out of your WordPress site because you’ve forgotten your password?

 Entering An Incorrect Username Or Password

-At this stage, there is no password “recovery” option, only password “reset”.
+At this stage, there is no password “recovery” option.
+You will need to reset your password.

 Enter your new password into the “Password reset” field.
-Make sure to choose a strong password containing upper and lower case letters, numbers and symbols, like “*, #, %, @, $” etc …
+Make sure to choose a strong password containing upper and lower case letters, numbers and symbols, like “@, $, %, &, ^” etc …

 You can use a free online password generator tool like PasswordsGenerator.net (shown below) …